-Here’s a recap of how these 6 principles work, and how to use them in your own marketing strategy:
+Here’s a recap of how Dr. Cialdini’s 6 Principles of Persuasion work, and how to use them in your own marketing strategy:

 When you offer something first, people will feel a sense of indebtedness, which will make them more likely to comply with your subsequent requests.
 We’re deeply wired to be reciprocal.